 Choose the sunniest spot in your garden to grow tomatoes.
-Also, install fluorescent grow lights that will provide your tomato plants at least 14 hours of light.
+Also, install fluorescent grow lights that will provide your tomato plants with at least 14 hours of light.

 Tomatoes are unique because they can grow roots all over their stems.
-Bury your tomato plants very deep so that only the top leaves can be seen.
+Bury your tomato plants very deep so only the top leaves can be seen.
 Alternatively, create a shallow hole and plant your tomatoes sideways.